 North Carolina’s sports betting bill is making incredibly fast progress.
 The proposed legislation just made its way through its third committee hearing in two days.

-Judiciary 1 is the latest committee to consider House Bill 347, which would legalize online sports betting in North Carolina.
+Judiciary 1 is the latest committee to consider House Bill 347, which would legalize North Carolina sports betting.
 The group voted 7-3 on Wednesday afternoon to approve the bill during its meeting.

 Judiciary gives the thumbs up